 - Tape or staple your targets only to the center parts of the wooden backstops, not to the edges (uprights) that support the backstops.
 Shooting holes in the uprights requires them to be replaced too frequently.

 - Shotguns may be used at the rife/pistol range only with slugs, not with birdshot or buckshot of any size.
 If you don’t know the difference between slugs and birdshot, read the box or ask someone.
 If you want to pattern your shotgun with birdshot there is a special target across the road just to the North of the Clubhouse and it has a large roll of brown paper already installed on it for this purpose.
+The roll is removed in the winter time due to snow and wind damaging the roll.
+It will be brought out once the weather permits.

 - Tannerite or other exploding/incendiary target substances are not allowed on the range.